What is it?

 Weights and sizes

-The size goes around 41 x 5 x 14 In (105 x 12 x 35 Cm) and has a weight from 29.76 Lbs (13.5 Kgs), that’s the size of a Full-size Piano Keyboard and the weight of a computer (it makes sense if we imagine a synth as a keyboard with a processor).
+The size goes around 41 x 5 x 14 In (105 x 12 x 35 Cm) and has a weight of 29.76 Lbs (13.5 Kgs), which’s the size of a Full-size Piano Keyboard and the weight of a computer (it makes sense if we imagine a synth as a keyboard with a processor).

 |Korg MS20||10 x 8.2 x 19 in||6 lbs|

 |Roland JUNO-DS88 88-key Synthesizer||5.7 x 55.6 x 13 in||35 lbs|